Bagh print: Dyes

 Dyes for printing are derived from plant sources (plants, fruits, and flowers), and minerals.
 To make the dyes, pigments like ferrous sulfate and alum are boiled in water and mixed with tamarind seed powder to make a paste, which acts as black and red dyes respectively.
 Other colors like indigo, mustard, and khaki can be made using indigo leaves, dhavdi leaves, or pomegranate rinds.

 Printing blocks

-The blocks, known as bilals, are made of intricate and deeply carved teak or sheesham wood and are frequently sourced from Pethapur, Gandhinagar, and Jaipur.
+The blocks, known as bilals and bibas are made of intricate and deeply carved teak or sheesham (Dalbergia sissoo) wood and are frequently sourced from Pethapur, Gandhinagar, and Jaipur.
 The relief blocks can be reused and collected over generations, with some family libraries holding thousands of individual designs.
-Some blocks are aged up to 300 years old and have been in use for so long that they are known by particular names.
-New blocks are made approximately every six months to keep up with market demands, but care is taken to ensure that the new design is a variation of a traditionally accepted design.
+Some blocks are up to 300 years old and have been in use for so long that they are known by particular names.
+New blocks are made approximately every six months to keep up with market demand, but care is taken to ensure that the new design is a variation of a traditionally accepted design.
 Common motifs include geometric shapes as well as natural forms like jasmine, mushroom, mango, or small dots on a field.